San Francisco Giants

 The San Francisco Giants are an American professional baseball team based in San Francisco.
 The Giants compete in Major League Baseball (MLB) as a member club of the National League (NL) West Division.
 Founded in 1883 as the New York Gothams, the team was renamed the New York Giants three years later, eventually relocating from New York City to San Francisco in 1958.
 The Giants play their home games at Oracle Park in San Francisco.

-The franchise is one of the oldest and most successful in professional baseball, with more wins than any other team in the history of major American sports.
+The franchise is one of the oldest and most successful in professional baseball, with more wins than any other franchise in Major League Baseball history.
 The team was the first major-league organization based in New York City, most memorably playing home games at several iterations of the Polo Grounds.
-The Giants have played in the World Series 20 times.
-In 2014, the Giants won their then-record 23rd National League pennant; this mark has since been equaled and then eclipsed by the rival Los Angeles Dodgers, who won their 26th NL crown in 2025.
-The Giants' eight World Series championships are the third-most in the NL, and are the fourth-most of any franchise.
+The Giants have played in the World Series 20 times and have won 23 National League pennants; they held the record for the most NL pennants from 2012 to 2020.
+Their eight World Series championships are the third-most in the NL, and are the sixth-most of any franchise.

 The franchise won 17 pennants and five World Series championships while in New York, led by managers John McGraw, Bill Terry, and Leo Durocher.
 New York-era star players including Christy Mathewson, Carl Hubbell, Mel Ott, and Willie Mays join 63 other Giants in the Baseball Hall of Fame, the most of any franchise.
-The Giants' rivalry with the Dodgers, one of the longest-standing and most famed rivalries in American sports, began in New York and continued when both teams relocated to California in 1958.
+The Giants' rivalry with the Los Angeles Dodgers, one of the longest-standing and most famed rivalries in American sports, began in New York and continued when both teams relocated to California in 1958.